A farmers field viewed from above, with a farmer cutting crops in rows

 Infographic showing the processes of the bioeconomy

-Enabling Scotland’s circular bioeconomy
+Driving Scotland’s circular bioeconomy forward

 If you're involved in the bioeconomy in Scotland, especially in leadership or strategic roles, this is a prime time to: